-Mr. Stonehill, age 62, was appointed a director of AB in April 2019.
-He has been a director and member of various board committees at EQH and Equitable America since March 2019, and at Equitable Financial since November 2017.
-In January 2021, Mr. Stonehill joined the board of Constellation Acquisition Corp I, a blank check company that targets disruptive innovation across various segments of the global economy.
-In addition, Mr. Stonehill is the Founding Partner of Green & Blue Advisors LLC, having started this advisory firm that provides financial advice to clean-tech and other environmentally-minded companies in 2011.
-He also has served as director and member of the supervisory board of Deutsche Boerse AG, a capital market company, since 2019, director of Play Magnus AS, a chess app company, since 2016, and non-executive vice chairman of Julius Baer Group Ltd., a global private banking company based in Switzerland, since 2009.

-Mr. Stonehill has over 30 years' experience in energy markets, investment banking and capital markets, including leadership positions at Lazard Freres & Co.
-LLC, Credit Suisse and Morgan Stanley & Co.
-He also served as Chief Financial Officer at Better Place Inc., an electric vehicle start-up, from 2009 to 2011, where he oversaw global financial strategy and capital raising.
+- Mr. Stonehill was appointed a director of AB in April 2019. - He has been a director and member of various board committees at EQH and Equitable America since March 2019, and at Equitable Financial since November 2017. - Mr. Stonehill has served as a member of the supervisory board of Deutsche Boerse AG, a capital market infrastructure provider, since 2019.
+Additionally, Mr. Stonehill is a director of Constellation Acquisition Corp.
+I, a blank check company that targets disruptive innovation across various segments of the global economy, from 2021 to January 2023. - In addition, Mr. Stonehill is the Founding Partner of Green & Blue Advisors LLC, having started this advisory firm that provides financial advice to clean-tech and other environmentally-minded companies in 2011. - He formerly was a director of Play Magnus AS, a chess app company, from 2016 to 2021, and non-executive vice chairman of Julius Baer Group Ltd., a global private banking company based in Switzerland, from 2009 to 2021. - Mr. Stonehill has over 30 years' experience in energy markets, investment banking and capital markets, including leadership positions at Lazard Freres & Co.
+LLC, Credit Suisse and Morgan Stanley & Co. - He also served as Chief Financial Officer at Better Place Inc., an electric vehicle start-up, from 2009 to 2011, where he oversaw global financial strategy and capital raising.